 What is Gmach?

 G’mach is an acronym for Gemilut Chasadim or Deeds of loving-kindness.
-G’Mach organizations are in many cities in the US.
-In San Diego G’Mach, also known as The Jewish Closet.
 We collect household goods including clothing for adults and children, furniture, baby supplies, children’s toys, hygiene products, kosher housewares, books, Judaica, linens and special occasion clothing such as weddings, and distribute these goods to Jewish households in need at no cost.

 In 2022, the two founders sought to relieve themselves of warehouse responsibilities as well, due to family matters, and entered into an agreement to transfer G’mach’s warehouse operations and furniture program to Kindness Initiative effective February 1, 2023.

 Helene attributes her partnership with Myrice and their success over the years to Divine Providence and sees the hand of God in everything G’mach does all the time.
 The warehouse is treated as holy community space, providing those in need with a safe, confidential, and comfortable means of meeting their basic household needs as instructed in our Jewish texts.

 For the past few years the warehouse operations have been run by Karen Lock, who has been appointed G’Mach Operations Director and continues to head operations of kindnessG’MACH.
 She serves clients in a manner that would make the founders proud of their legacy, supported by a group of volunteers.
 Oftentimes, our clients who are recipients of goods at kindnessG’MACH feel so connected to the cause that they choose to volunteer as well.

 kindnessG’MACH is open Mondays and Thursdays from 10 AM-2 PM, as well as by appointment.